clara0201/galactic-pizza/README.md

 2. **Open in Unity** (Recommended version: `6000.0.28f1`)
 3. **Press Play & Enjoy!**

-💡 _Alternatively, download the **Galactic Pizza Build** folder and execute the application from it to play on Windows._
+💡 _Alternatively, download the **Galactic Pizza Build** folder and execute the application to play on Windows._

 ---